 Do you feel secure in His hands?
 You are precious to Him.
 He goes to the ends of the earth for you.
 He knows your future and His plans for you are good.
 (Jeremiah 29:11)

 How diligent are you in seeking the lost and pointing them to Jesus?
 The woman with the lost coin is a great example to us.
-I’ll be meditating on this question this week…
+I’ll be meditating on these questions this week…

 Blessings,